-The terms carbon accounting and carbon footprint are often used interchangeably; however, there are some clear differences, depending on the livestock systems being assessed.
-Carbon accounting is the process lot feeders can use to determine their annual net GHG emissions (in tonnes of CO2-e).
-This may include all emissions emitted or sequestered within the operational and organisational boundary of the farm enterprise and any stored carbon stocks on-farm (i.e. only Scope 1 and Scope 2 emissions) or may optionally include Scope 3 emissions.
-Scope 1 and Scope 2 emissions are the most relevant emission sources to feedlots, as these sources are within operational control of the farm and are also referred to as business emissions.
-The important difference between this and a carbon footprint is that inclusion of Scope 1, Scope 2 and Scope 3 emission sources is mandatory for a carbon footprint.
-For determining carbon neutrality, a carbon footprint is required under systems such as the Australian Government's Climate Active program, and under most third-party systems throughout the world.
+The terms carbon accounting and carbon footprint are often used interchangeably however, there are some clear differences, depending on the livestock systems being assessed.
+Carbon accounting may include all emissions emitted or sequestered within the operational and organisational boundary of the farm enterprise and any stored carbon stocks on-farm (i.e. only scope one and scope two emissions) or may optionally include scope three emissions.

+Scope one and scope two emissions are the most relevant emission sources to feedlots, as these sources are within operational control of the farm and are also referred to as business emissions.
+The important difference between this and a carbon footprint is that inclusion of scope one, scope two and scope three emission sources is mandatory for a carbon footprint.
+For determining carbon neutrality, a carbon footprint is required under systems such as the Australian Government's Climate Active program, and under most thirdparty systems throughout the world.

 Sources of emissions for a feedlot, separated by scope, are outlined in Figure 2.
-This manual will not include specific guidance for Scope 3 emissions (e.g. feed production or feeder cattle).
-Further information regarding this accounting process can be found in the Minimum Standards (Wiedemann 2019), the National Inventory Report (Commonwealth of Australia 2020b) and UN FAO LEAP guidelines for the environmental performance of animal feed (FAO 2016a) and large ruminant (FAO 2016b) supply chains.
+This manual will not include specific guidance for scope three emissions (e.g. feed production or feeder cattle).
+For information relating to the GHG protocol, carbon footprint and data required for carbon accounting please refer to the appendix.

+Further information regarding this accounting process can be found in the Minimum Standards (Wiedemann 2019), the National Inventory Report (Commonwealth of Australia 2021) and UN FAO LEAP guidelines for the environmental performance of animal feed (FAO 2016a) and large ruminant (FAO 2016b) supply chains.